This page is for my PAID consulting services. If you are looking to submit a question for FREE, visit my TechHelp page.

 As a general rule of thumb, I always tell my customers that there are three factors in any consulting or service work: speed, quality, and cost.
 PICK TWO.
 You can have it done well not spend a lot of money, but you're going to wait a while.
 You can have it done cheap and quickly, but the quality will suffer.
-You can have it done right and quickly, but you're gonna pay for it.
+You can have it built properly and quickly, but you're gonna pay for it.
 So, keep that in mind.
 I've got a lot of other projects on my plate, so if you need something done yesterday, the cost will go up.

 If you anticipate needing regular help with Microsoft Access, or any of the other programs I teach, then you should consider joining my Access Insiders' Circle.
 This is an elite club that gets priority support for their problems.